Nate-Cal/BankofCLI/README.md

+# Bank of CLI
+This is a submission for the first assignment of the Revature Fall 2026 Teaneck cohort.
+It is not legitimate banking application, and the authors nor their employer do not claim any liability or warranty for this program, expressed or implied.

+The Bank of CLI ("Manjuban") is a command-line program meant to teach standard CRUD tooling in addition to project workflows using Git.
+This program happens to be written against standard Java tooling and uses SQLite for persistence.

+## Contributors
+- Nathen Calderon
+- Nicholas DiGirolamo
+- Benedict Martinez
+- Mo Saha
+- Juan Vasquez

 ## Password Encryption Setup

 If you are running the project for the first time, you will need to set up the `CLIBank` run configuration in IntelliJ.